nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 Held back is one of the possibilities.
 We also bond and flourish with not-true beliefs.

-Second part of the book...

-My thoughts are not true:
+Second part of the book...My thoughts are not true:

 - I am the one who is strange.
   - Whenever I see stereotypes, I look with scorn at them.
 A lazy friend barely doing anything productive.
 A workaholic friend never having time for himself.
 But then, the look at people's faces when I tell them how I lead my own life is evidence of my limited perspective.